So, you just got a Chromebook and you want to learn how to copy and paste quickly.

 And another tip: If you have a touchscreen Chromebook, you can press and hold your finger on the picture to open up the options menu.

-Method 3: Copy and paste a whole page
+Method 3: Copy (or save) a whole page and paste it elsewhere

 This involves a single step extra, but it’s really no issue.
 Some web pages with other objects on the screen other than text may cause issues, so make sure you highlight only what you want.
 This works best for documents and word processors.